Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Implementation Notes</summary>
 <p>

-Class module `Installer.vb` performs the Assembly Registration and Registry updates required when the developer or end-users run the installer .exe or .msi programs.
+Class module `Installer.vb` performs the Assembly Registration and Registry updates required when the developer or end-user runs the installer .exe or .msi program.

 Tag `<System.ComponentModel.RunInstaller(True)>` is provided automatically by vb.net in file `Installer.Designer.vb` when a new Installer class is added to a project.

-This tag is used by the installer to call `Public Overrides Sub Install(stateSaver As IDictionary)` which is functionally equivalent[^1] to running `RegAsm.exe` manually.
+This tag is used by the installer to call `Public Overrides Sub Install(stateSaver As IDictionary)` , which is functionally equivalent[^1] to running `RegAsm.exe` manually.

 The following points should therefore be observed to avoid performing conflicting registry updates during development and testing.